 As you file for divorce, you have probably started to worry about how you are going to financially support yourself once the process is finalized.
 Perhaps you quit your job to care for your children and growing family.
 As you contemplate being a single parent, you worry about whether you will be able to secure adequate employment.

 Whether you have been married for a short period of time or for many years, you may be entitled to alimony, or financial assistance, from your ex-spouse.
-An experienced and compassionate Venice family lawyer from our firm may be able to obtain the alimony you need to move on with your life.
-In some cases, if a marriage has lasted at least 17 years, a judge may grant permanent alimony to the spouse who is in financial need.
+An experienced and compassionate Sarasota alimony lawyer from Boeller Law, P.A. may be able to obtain the alimony you need to move on with your life.

 Temporary - This type of alimony helps the recipient remain financially stable during the divorce process and ends when the divorce is finalized.